yathit/yathit-inboxcrm-help/_posts/2000-01-01-getting-started.md

 ## Setting SugarCRM

-Bring up [Setup wizard page](chrome-extension://{{ site.sugarcrm.extension_id }}/setup.html).
-The link is also available in extension sidebar and option page.
+Click the setup link in the extension sidebar home panel or in Setting > Sugar Setting panel to bring up Sugar login form.

-{% include screenshot.html file="sugarcrm-login.gif" %}
+{% include full-screenshot.html file="sugarcrm-login.gif" %}

-Enter SugarCRM website URL, username and password in Section 3: SugarCRM login.
+Enter SugarCRM website URL, username and password.

 It will as to grant host access to your SugarCRM domain.
 Click 'Allow' to accept the requested permission.
 Your SugarCRM username and password are NOT sent to any server except your SugarCRM server.
 Your SugarCRM username and password are stored in the browser.